 really doesn’t matter how the publishers’ sales are doing or how

 much money the pirates are making.
 If the comics don’t go online then the

 artists will, with increasing and devastating frequency, self-publish

 online either through their own websites or co-ops.
 Then the best the publisher will get is a license to print

 the hard copy after the fact.
 What the pirates do, at most, is accelerate the rate at which creators bail from and avoid publishers.

 pay the rent while Mike and Jerry from Penny-Arcade have homes in the

-heart of Seattle bought at the peak of the property bubble and have a number of full-time
+heart of Seattle bought at the peak of the >

 As a fan, just sit back and watch.
 There’s not a lot you can do, especially if it really is the recession or variety issues keeping you from supporting the industry.
 You can’t buy what you literally cannot afford, and you can’t buy what they aren’t publishing.